truthcoin/www.truthcoin.info/_posts/2018-11-09-deniability.md

 ![image](/images/deniab-worst-case.png)

-This is because [each BTC input requires only 148 bytes](https://bitcoin.stackexchange.com/questions/48279/how-big-is-the-input-of-a-p2pkh-transaction), which is extremely small compared to Ring/Bulletproof 1800 bytes.
+This is because [each BTC input requires only 148 bytes](https://bitcoin.stackexchange.com/questions/48279/how-big-is-the-input-of-a-p2pkh-transaction), which is extremely small compared to Ring/Bulletproof's total size of 1800 bytes.

 So, relatively speaking, the costs are negligible.
 On a "payments" blockchain, such as the BCH network or a largeblock sidechain, the costs [to the transacting user] are almost nonexistent.